KCisSICKnasty/SICKnasty-FO4/README.md

 **Additional Downloads:** *(Discord requires an account in order to join servers.
 If you don't have a Discord, you should make one.
 Especially if you want support from me for this list. ;D)*

-- Download M8r98a4f2's Complex Item Sorter version: 1.13 beta 2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "complex-sorter-support" channel)
+- Download M8r98a4f2's Complex Sorter 1.13-beta2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "complex-sorter-support" channel)
+- Drag the zip file into MO2 under "Interface" separator.
+Enable the mod.
+- Download MCM Settings Manager - v1.3-beta2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "m8r-development" channel under "MCM Settings Manager")
+- Drag the zip file into MO2 under "Interface" separator.
+Enable the mod.
+- Download MCM_Booster_v1.1-beta2 from the Collective Modding Discord here: https://discord.gg/pF9U5FmD6w (file pinned in "m8r-docs-downloads" channel under "Downloads")
 - Drag the zip file into MO2 under "Interface" separator.
 Enable the mod.

 **NOTE: If Discord is not allowing you to access this file for whatever reason, I'm told by users that the Nexus version works fine.
 I cannot verify this, however.**